The page covers:

 Fontana del Tritone: details of its lower part.
 For other details see a page on Triton as a sea god announcing the end of the Great Flood

-(left/centre) An old portal which has been moved to an ancillary building in the gardens; (right) entrance from Via delle Quattro Fontane; (inset) Obelisco Sallustiano opposite TrinitÓ dei Monti at the end of the street
+(left/centre) An old portal which has been moved to an ancillary building in the gardens; (right) entrance from Via delle Quattro Fontane, a section of Strada Felice; (inset) Obelisco Sallustiano opposite TrinitÓ dei Monti at the end of the street

 The etching by Vasi shows a great portal in Piazza Barberini which was the main entrance to the palace and its gardens (it is better seen in a 1684 etching by Giovan Battista Falda - it opens in another window).
 Guests reached Cortile della Cavallerizza where a number of portals led to ancillary facilities, including a theatre.
 They then arrived at the main/southern fašade by going up around the south-western wing of the palace.